Asif03Iqbal/event-management-system/Readme.md

 # Event Management System - Desktop App

-## Contributors:
-As this was a team project, hence the contributers are:

-Everyone had more or less equal contribution in this project and this was the best project in the whole batch.

 ## Required Tools
 - Any Java IDE e.g. IntelliJ, Eclipse, NetBeans etcetera (IntelliJ recommended - any edition will do, community ediion is free.)